 In the Diocese of Thunder Bay, we have welcomed and supported refugees for more than 25 years through our sponsorship programs and our outreach ministry at D.O.O.R.S.
 To New Life.

-Any parish or group may sponsor a refugee family.
+Any parish or group of individuals may sponsor a refugee family.
 The commitment to support the refugees financially and with friendship during their first year in Canada is an opportunity to make a deeply personal and tangible difference in the lives of refugees who have faced persecution and violence and cannot return to their home country.
-Many refugees have been left in refugee camps for several years or longer with children born there and have never known another life.
+Many refugees have been left in refugee camps for several years or longer, many of them giving birth to children while in the camps.
+These children have never known another life.
 Women and children in these camps are especially vulnerable to ongoing violence and desperate poverty.

-The Refugee Sponsorship Co-coordinator located at the Pastoral Centre assists parishes and other refugee sponsorship groups with information, planning, training and the application process.
-D.O.O.R.S. to New Life Settlement will work with the parish and sponsors to assist the newcomers after they arrive.
+The Refugee Sponsorship Coordinator located at the Pastoral Centre assists parishes and other refugee sponsorship groups with information, planning, training and the application process.
+D.O.O.R.S. to New Life Refugee Services will work with the parish and sponsors to assist the newcomers after they arrive.

 This is our opportunity to reach out in solidarity to the persecuted.
 It is also a time to celebrate and affirm the courage and determination of people who are rebuilding a life for themselves and their children and enriching us all as they join their lives with ours.